JaroslavTrnka1/Czech-MP-Voting/README.md

 # Jak-hlasovali
-CMD scaling of Czech Chamber of Deputies votings
+CMD scaling of Czech Chamber of Deputies votings in R